Stories of Arda Home Page

 Hirgalad bowed and did not say more.

-We were going to take a vote, when suddenly the scribe raised his hand and asked for a permission to speak.
+We were about to take a vote, when suddenly the scribe raised his hand, asking for a permission to speak.

 “Lord Faramir should remain the chief councillor to the King,” Angbor said.
 “I thought Prince Imrahil mentioned this in Osgiliath?”